yulondawyatt/unit-fundamentals/higher-order-native-array-methods/readme.md

 ### Abstraction

 When you go to a restaurant and order a slice of pizza, the action you take is simple.
-However, in the restaurant, many things are happening: the ingredients for the pizza had to be ordered, the cooking area needed to be clean, and the oven turned on, the cook had to prepare and cook the pizza, the manager had to make sure that the restaurant opened on time and that everything is up to code and much more.
+However, in the restaurant, many things are happening: the ingredients for the pizza had to be ordered, and the oven turned on, the cook had to prepare and cook the pizza, the manager had to make sure that the restaurant opened on time and that everything is up to code and much more.
 The process of preparing the pizza has been abstracted away from the customers.

 Code also can be abstracted.
 Certain functionality can be tucked away inside of a function so that you can focus on writing clear and maintainable code.